realworldbooks/Grokking_Software_Architecture/Chapter 04/Java/src/main/java/com/grokkingsoftwarearchitecture/chapter04/section_4_4_anti_patterns/after_rich_domain_thin_controller/README.md

 ## Architectural Highlights
 * **Logical Layering, Not Tiers:** This project is structured logically into four distinct layers (Presentation, Business Logic, Data Access, and Domain).
 Because they all run within the same physical JVM process during execution, this is a Layered Architecture rather than an N-Tier architecture.

-* **The Composition Root:** The Main.java (or Application.java) file, annotated with @SpringBootApplication, sits at the very top of the application.
+* **The Composition Root:** The Main.java (or Application.java) file, annotated with `@SpringBootApplication`, sits at the very top of the application.
 It acts as the Composition Root, where Spring's Inversion of Control (IoC) container wires all layers together via Dependency Injection.
-* **Targeted Component Scanning:** Because this example shares a single Maven project (pom.xml) with the rest of Chapter 4, Main.java uses @ComponentScan to strictly isolate and load only the classes in the after_rich_domain_thin_controller package.
+* **Targeted Component Scanning:** Because this example shares a single Maven project (`pom.xml`) with the rest of Chapter 4, `Main.java` uses `@ComponentScan` to strictly isolate and load only the classes in the `after_rich_domain_thin_controller` package.

-* **Secure Data Lookup (Source of Truth):** The OrderRequest DTO now only accepts an itemId and quantity.
-The OrderServiceImpl securely fetches the official item price from the SqlItemRepository, preventing clients from manipulating prices via the API.
+* **Secure Data Lookup (Source of Truth):** The `OrderRequest` DTO only accepts an `itemId` and `quantity`.
+The `OrderServiceImpl` securely fetches the official item price from the `SqlItemRepository`, preventing clients from manipulating prices via the API.

-* **Rich Domain Encapsulation:** The Order domain model natively handles its own state, discount calculations, and business logic without leaking it to the Service layer.
+* **Rich Domain Encapsulation:** The `Order` domain model natively handles its own state, discount calculations, and business logic without leaking it to the Service layer.

 ## Project Structure
 ```Plaintext